galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 >
 > 1. **Hyperparameter Search** {% icon tool %} with the following parameters:
 >    - *"Select a model selection search scheme:"*: `GridSearchCV - Exhaustive search over specified parameter values for an estimator `
-         - In *"Choose the dataset containing pipeline object"*: `Pipeline builder` zipped file
+>        - *"Choose the dataset containing pipeline object"*: `Pipeline builder` zipped file
 >        - In *"Search parameters Builder"*:
 >            - In *"Parameter setting for search:"*:
 >                - {% icon param-repeat %} *"Insert Parameter setting for search:"*